TwitterFacebookpinterest

 Propulsion system

-On October 23, 1997, NIIKhimmash started same type of tests on the 8P17KS EU917 article representing the propulsion system of the Zvezda service module.
-It was conducted at the 4E bench of IS-104 facility.
-In addition to endurance testing, the prototype was used to confirm the possibility of firing orbit correction engines onboard the Progress cargo ship, while feeding it with propellant from the service module.
+On Oct.
+23, 1997, NIIKhimmash started same type of tests on the 8P17KS EU917 article representing the propulsion system of the Zvezda service module.
+It was conducted at the 4E bench of the IS-104 facility.
+In addition to endurance testing, the prototype was used to confirm the possibility of firing orbit correction engines aboard the Progress cargo ship, while feeding it with propellant from the service module.
 On Oct.
 3, 2012, the 40th engine firing of the Zvezda's propulsion test unit was conducted.

 Page author: Anatoly Zak